nordmurat/todoapp-vue3/README.md

 *   Add new tasks to the list
 *   Mark tasks as completed
-*   Edit existing tasks
 *   Delete tasks from the list
-*   Clear all completed tasks at once

 ## Installation